Very hot topics involving extensive conflict

 book -- the Hebrew Scriptures for Jews, the Holy Bible for Christians, the

-Qur'an for Muslims, etc. Religious beliefs evolve only as the interpretation of
+Qur'an for Muslims, etc. The actual text of these books is more or less fixed.
+Thus, religious beliefs evolve only as the interpretation of

 - In science, all beliefs are open to falsification.

 Scientists know that their beliefs only approximate reality.
 Their beliefs are